FrancescoXD/dotfiles/README.md

 # dotfiles
 My dotfiles.

 In this repo you can find my config files (.old_wm dir is for my old i3/sway configs, so don't use them).
+Now I use dwm, so check my dwm repo, or chadwm (a fork with installation script and other things).

 ## Packages
 - fish shell